containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

-And run this command to sign certificate:
+And run this command to sign the certificate:

 ```
 {{< highlight bash >}}